X

 Activities:

-• Pick up from airport and Tel Aviv and travel to Jerusalem - Those who arrive early can be picked up at one of these stops or we can arrange private transportation to the Mamilla hotel
+• Pick up from airport and travel to Jerusalem - Those who arrive early can be picked up at one of these stops or we can arrange private transportation to the Mamilla hotel

 • Check into the hotel